Last updated: June 10, 2025

 In this section, I'll show you how to integrate Pino’s logger in Express and Fastify applications.

-Using Pino with Fastify
+Using Pino in Fastify apps

-Pino is built into Fastify as its default logger, but you’ll need to explicitly enable it when creating your Fastify instance:
+Pino is built into Fastify as its default logger, but you’ll need to explicitly enable it when creating your Fastify

 1345import Fastify from "fastify";const app = Fastify({logger: true,});